starcitizen-lug/knowledge-base/wiki/Head-Tracking.md

 1. Set `Head Tracking - General - Source` to `TrackIR`
 2. Set `Head Tracking - General - Toggle - Enabled` to `Yes`

+You may now start tracking in Opentrack.
+(The order of launching the game and starting tracking does not matter but we advise launching the game first and then starting tracking in Opentrack.)

 > [!note]
 > - May not work with Flatpak Lutris
 > - If compiling from source, make sure `SDK_WINE` is set